KelvCodes/AI-Powered_Lost-And-Found/README.md

 ## 🤝 Contributing

-Want to add new features or improve   ?
+Want to add new features or improve AI ?
 We’d love your help! 💡
 1. Fork this repository.
 2. Create a new branch:
    ```bash